aberdjeghloul/KATA.Supermarket/README.md

 I'm using Factory pattern to build an item which it has a name,  a price and a unique id Then now I'm using Factory Pattern to build cans of something in my Grocery and then refactor library and test projects

+Also I'm using Composite pattern because a cart is composed with multiple items